LandSandBoat/lsb-wiki/Client-installation-setup-[Windows].md

    * Double-click Legacy Components to expand it
    * Check DirectPlay check box (if it is not already marked).

-6. Launch pol again, go to file check, select game from dropdown - should say "unknown" for the FFXI entry

----
+5. To be capable of connecting to a Project Topaz server, you must be able to update your local install of Final Fantasy XI.
+To do this, you must connect - or have connected - to SquareEnix's retail servers at least once.
+You may connect to the official retail servers in the following ways:
+   1. Connect to retail with your existing retail subscription.
+   2. Purchase a copy of Final Fantasy XI, which comes with a 30-day subscription.
+   3. For users who have previously purchased Final Fantasy XI and have since reinstalled the software, connect to retail during a Return Home to Vana'diel campaign when SquareEnix allows former subscribers to play on retail servers for free.
+   4. Activate a trial account provided by SquareEnix.

-## 2. Updating (_automatic_ way)
+## 2. Later Updates

+After having connected to retail at least once since installing Final Fantasy XI, you may then update it at any time by deleting a file on your local installation and using "Check Files" from the PlayOnline Viewer.
+You may use this method without an existing subscription to retail.

-1. In the \PlayOnline\SquareEnix\FINAL FANTASY XI\ROM\0 folder > delete the 0.dat file.
+1. Inside the `\PlayOnline\SquareEnix\FINAL FANTASY XI\ROM\0` folder > delete the `0.dat` file.

 2. Execute PlayOnline Viewer.
 Click on "Check Files" from the list on the left.

 3. Select "FINAL FANTASY XI" in the drop-down menu ("PlayOnline Viewer" is selected by default) then click on "Check Files".
+Be sure that you are checking Final Fantasy XI and not the PlayOnline Viewer.

+4. If Final Fantasy XI is not an option available in the drop-down menu from the "Check Files" menu, you have not connected to retail since installing the client.

-4. PlayOnline Viewer will find errors, click on "File Repair" then "Yes".
+5. PlayOnline Viewer will find errors, click on "File Repair" then "Yes".

-5. Once everything is done, click on "OK" then "Exit Viewer" and "Yes".
+6. Once everything is done, click on "OK" then "Exit Viewer" and "Yes".

----

 ## 3. Configuration